Sign up

 6. A Strong Conclusion That Leaves a Lasting Impression

-3 Personal Statement Examples That Had Work For Most Of The Aspirants
+3 Personal Statement Examples That Had Work For Most Of The Aspirants at UCAS

 A Passion for History Beyond the Classroom

-History as a Lens to Understand Humanity
+History as a Means to View Humankind

 The Power of History in Shaping Perspectives